 I need to make a decision about attending school, but it depends on the financial aid I will receive.
 I have an EFC, but no financial aid information from UNC Charlotte.
 How can I decide?

-Contact Niner Central and speak with a financial aid counselor.
-We can provide an estimate of anticipated financial aid, based on your EFC and your residency status.
+Contact Niner Central and speak with a specialist.
+We can provide an estimate of anticipated financial aid based on your EFC and your residency status.

 You will receive an email when your financial aid award has been posted.